boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

 retrieving that object.
 An experienced developer can mitigate some of the issues that this pattern raises by having both the in-view logic and the permissions-related callback both refer to a third function to get the job done.
-However, this adds unnecesssary complication and is not prescribed by the documentation.
+However, this adds unnecesssary complication and is not even prescribed by Django-Rules's documentation.

-Given these drawbacks, this proposal would instead bring in two options for developers to use for authorization in their function-based views:
+Given these drawbacks, this proposal would instead include two options for developers to use for authorization in their function-based views:

 1. ``check_conditions()``, a function for the developer to call in their